 - 2.0 inch lens

 Create the graphic in a graphics program or import our template.
-The parcels are defined as engraving areas by the black fill.
-The snow crystals and border lines must be defined as cutting lines (width: hairline; R: 255; G: 0 B: 0).
-Additionally, you can add text at the bottom of the graphic for a personal touch.
+The parcels are defined as engraving areas by the black fill, snow crystals and border lines must be defined as cutting lines (width: hairline; R: 255; G: 0 B: 0).
+You can add text at the bottom of the graphic for a personal touch.

-To bend the strip later to a muffin case, bend the graphics in Adobe Illustrator with the warping tool or in Corel Draw with the 'Envelope' tool (menu: Effects > Envelope > Simple arc > putty).
+To bend the strip to a muffin case, bend the graphics in Adobe Illustrator with the warping tool or in Corel Draw with the tool 'Envelope' (menu: Effects > Envelope > Simple arc > putty).
 Hold Ctrl and then drag the lines to the desired arc.

-In the menu plate setup, choose the bottom start position.
-Remove the protection foil from the laminate and check the vacuum.
-Focus the laser on the material and off you go!
+In the menu plate setup, choose start position bottom.
+Remove protection foil from the laminate and check the vacuum.
+Then focus the laser and you are ready to start!

-- Consider the cutting sequence: The cutting lines are done bottom up in the production process.
+- Consider the cutting sequence: The cutting lines are considered bottom up in the production process.
 Therefore, place the outline at the top position in Corel Draw Object Manager.

 - Select the engraving start position as 'bottom'.
 This prevents deposits from setting on engraved areas which could discolour the product.

-- First, clean with a damp cloth and then dry the material, preferably while still in the machine.
+- First clean the product with a damp cloth then dry, preferably still in the machine.

-- If discoloured residue is present, check the parameters, focus and check on the rest of the laminate on the table.
+- If colour residues are present, check the parameters, focus and check the rest of the laminate on the table.